 German Shepherd’s General Health and Common Ailments

-Criteria for the German Shepherd calls for a dog that is able to reason, is even-tempered, agile, strong and protective of its owner and family and protective of one’s livestock.
-Ideally, the dogs of this breed should be fearless, direct, and of course, confident.
+Criteria for the German Shepherd call for a dog that is able to reason, is even-tempered, agile, strong, and protective of its owner and family and of one’s livestock.
+Ideally, the dogs of this breed should be fearless, direct, and, of course, confident.
 They should come from parents of good temperaments.

 German Shepherd’s General Health and Common Ailments

 This can be a problem associated with many of your “pure blood” breeds.
-But don’t despair, there is enough genetic diversity among the German Shepherds that not all will get these diseases.
-It is important though to become aware of the health issues when you are considering to get a dog of this breed.
+But don’t despair.
+There is enough genetic diversity among the German Shepherds that not all will get these diseases.
+It is important, though, to become aware of the health issues when you are considering getting a dog of this breed.

 If you are considering buying a puppy, one of the things you should look for is finding a good breeder.
-You need to find one who can show you the health clearances for the parents.
-These health clearances are in order to prove that a dog has been tested for certain health issues common amongst the breed and they have been cleared of a specific condition.
+You need to find someone who can show you the health clearances for the parents.
+These health clearances are in order to prove that a dog has been tested for certain health issues common amongst the breed and has been cleared of a specific condition.